PayamAnari/task-manager/README.md

 - **GET /api/tasks/{taskId}:** Get a single task by its ID.
 (Requires authentication)
 - **PUT /api/tasks/{taskId}:** Update an existing task.
 (Requires authentication)
 - **DELETE /api/tasks/{taskId}:** Delete a task by its ID.
 (Requires authentication)

+---

+## Getting Started

+### To get started with this project:

+- Clone this repository to your local machine.
+- Configure your environment variables in the .env file.
+- Run migrations to set up the database schema: php artisan migrate.
+- Start the development server: php artisan serve.
+- Explore the project and its functionalities, including project and task management, and user authentication.